OpenCerts/opencerts-documentation/docs/registry.md

 ## Application to SkillsFuture Singapore

-The registry is maintained by [SkillsFuture Singapore](https://www.skillsfuture.sg/) and serve to provide accreditation to institutes.
-Certificates issued by institutes in this registry will show `Certificate issuer is in the SkillsFuture Singapore registry for OpenCerts` in their verification status.
-To apply for your institute to be listed in the registry, kindly fill in [this form](https://form.gov.sg/5cd5141c02d207001007e322).
+The registry is maintained by SkillsFuture Singapore and serve to provide accreditation to institutes.
+Certificates issued by institutes in this registry will show Certificate issuer is in the SkillsFuture Singapore registry for OpenCerts in their verification status.
+Please note that we will not be accepting requests to join the OpenCerts registry at the moment.

-### Adding Records to the Identity Registry

-Once your application to add your document store into the registry has been approved, you can follow the few steps below:

-1. Checkout the code of [OpenCerts Website](https://github.com/OpenCerts/opencerts-website).
-1. Create a new record in the registry file at `static/registry.json`.
-1. Make a PR to the repository.

 ## OpenCerts vs OpenAttestation